 How Machine Learning Works?

-Instead of providing a computer with a rigid set of predefined rules, machine learning in a business context exposes the system to many relevant examples pertinent to a specific task.
+Instead of providing a computer with a rigid set of predefined rules, ML, in a business context, exposes the system to many relevant examples pertinent to a specific task.
 Imagine, for instance, if a company aims to automate customer support inquiries, it would feed the system thousands of customer interactions.

 In this process, the computer doesn’t simply memorize these interactions but learns to discern underlying patterns within the data.
 It starts to identify recurring themes, such as common customer queries, sentiments, or issues, which are crucial in delivering efficient customer service.